Today, we’re going to discuss the 2nd Armored Division. We’ll cover their prestigious history, former commanders and their WW2 campaigns.

 The division was created at Fort Benning, Georgia in 1940.
 They then trained for well over 1-year to become a highly skilled armored division.

 Their first move was for Operation Torch and elements of the 2nd Armored Division landed at Casablanca in November of 1942.
 During this operation in North Africa, the 2nd did not see action as they were kept on garrison and training.

 But in early 1943, they began training for an amphibious landing.

 In July of 1943, Hell On Wheels entered Sicily for Operation Husky.
 They aided the 1st Infantry Division in the Battle of Gela.

-About 1 week later, the 2nd landed at Licata, Sicily and started fighting all the way to Palermo.
+About one week later, the 2nd landed at Licata, Sicily and started fighting all the way to Palermo.
 They captured an enormous amount of Italian prisoners along the way.

 In August, Sicily was completed and Hell On Wheels was sent to England to prepare for the next operation.

-3 days after D-Day, the 2nd Armored Division landed at Normandy and began to move in a strategic pattern to become the right flank in Operation Cobra.
+3-days after D-Day, the the division landed at Normandy and began to move in a strategic pattern to become the right flank in Operation Cobra.